Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Problem formulation and simulation environment

-This study focuses on a bidirectional scheduled bus corridor system, which more accurately reflects real-world transit operations compared to the widely adopted loop-line abstractions in the literature\cite{wang2021reducing, tang2024robust}.
-The bus route consists of $22$ stops in total: two terminal stops (terminal\_up and terminal\_down), and $20$ intermediate stops denoted by $X01$ through $X20$.
-All passengers board and alight only at intermediate stops; terminals serve solely as trip start and end points.
+This study considers a general bidirectional scheduled bus corridor system.
+The route comprises a set of stations $\mathcal{S} = \{1, 2, \dots, N\}$, including two terminal stations and $N-2$ intermediate stops.
+The system operates within a fixed service window $[T_{start}, T_{end}]$.

-The vehicle dispatching process follows a pre-defined timetable spanning a 13-hour operating window.
-Buses are launched every 360 seconds (6 minutes) in both directions.
-The upstream terminal (terminal\_up) initiates its first departure at time 6:00 AM, while the downstream terminal (terminal\_down) begins dispatching at time 180 seconds latter, namely 6:03 AM.
-This 180-second phase shift ensures an initial staggering between the two directions, simplifying the analysis of headway evolution by eliminating inter-directional interference.
+The vehicle dispatching process adheres to a pre-defined timetable spanning a predefined service window $T_{ops}$.
+Buses are dispatched at a constant scheduled headway $H$ in both directions.
+Service from the upstream terminal commences at $t_{start}$, while the downstream terminal starts with an offset $\Delta t$ to stagger departures.
+This offset time $\Delta t$ ensures an initial separation between the two directions, facilitating the analysis of headway evolution by minimizing inter-directional interference.

-The consistent 360-second dispatch interval is maintained independently in both directions, resulting in a symmetric offset schedule.
-This design provides a stable reference frame for evaluating dynamic changes in bus headways, which subsequently emerge solely from stochastic road conditions and passenger boarding activities—not from irregularities in the schedule itself.
-Notably, the timetable is fixed and not optimized for demand alignment; service level calibration with passenger flow patterns is beyond the scope of this study.

-Upon reaching a dispatch time: \begin{itemize} \item If the designated terminal has idle vehicles (i.e., those that have completed a previous trip), one is selected and dispatched. \item If no vehicles are available, a new bus is instantiated to fulfill the scheduled trip. \end{itemize}
+At each scheduled dispatch time: \begin{itemize} \item If an idle vehicle is available at the terminal, it is assigned to the trip. \item If no vehicle is available, a new bus is activated. \end{itemize} Each vehicle executes a trip from one terminal to the other.
+Upon completion a trip, the vehicle becomes idle and available for subsequent assignments.
+This mechanism inherently models dynamic fleet sizing and resource constraints.

-Each vehicle operates a single trip from one terminal to the other, determined by the direction flag: if $\text{direction} = 1$, the vehicle travels from stop terminal\_up to terminal\_down, otherwise in reverse.
-After arrival, the vehicle enters a rest state at the terminal, making it eligible for reuse in subsequent trips.
-This dispatch mechanism naturally reflects operational realities such as dynamic fleet sizing, asymmetric headways, and peak-hour demand injection—conditions that are difficult to handle in traditional loop-based simulations.

-The simulation ends (i.e., one full episode) when all trips in the timetable have been executed and all active vehicles return to their respective terminals.